The Rio Scale

 I’ve covered a lot of ground in this paper, featuring a host of individuals, some famous and some not, and a number of different events, some well-known, others not so much.
 Amidst all the facts and claims, it would be easy to forget my primary purpose in posting it on the internet.
 It’s not about the Masonic Lodge, Isaac Newton, Carl Sagan, or convincing people that Jesus Christ was an extraterrestrial.
-It’s about one thing: to have the Newton Bible Code critically tested and evaluated by code experts to determine if the 46 grain, wine, and oil sequences in the Old Testament are what I claim, an encrypted code.
+It’s about one thing: to have the Sagan Signal critically tested and evaluated by code experts to determine if the 46 grain, wine, and oil sequences in the Old Testament are what I claim, an encrypted code.

 Should cryptanalytic test results come back positive, we then move to the next step in the process: attribution.
 Who did it?
 Assuming we get that far, I’ll claim it was extraterrestrials.
 It is because of the extraordinarily exciting possibility that humanity may have in its possession, right now, a direct message from extraterrestrials, that the SETI Institute should get involved.
 It was Frank Drake and Carl Sagan who brought SETI, the Search for physical evidence of Extra-Terrestrial Intelligence, into existence.
-If this is indeed the moment of Contact, as I am convinced it is, it would only be fitting for the SETI Institute to oversee the final testing of the sequences, and if the Newton Bible Code is confirmed, for its leaders to make a formal public announcement.
+If this is indeed the moment of Contact, as I am convinced it is, it would only be fitting for the SETI Institute to oversee the final testing of the sequences, and if the Sagan Signal is confirmed, for its leaders to make a formal public announcement.